veepee-oss/Vp.FSharp.Sql/README.md

 # 📚 How to use this library?

-This library mostly aims at being used as some sort of foundation to build other libraries with the relevant ADO.NET providers to provide a strongly-typed experience.
+This library mostly aims to be a foundation for building other libraries with the relevant ADO.NET providers to provide a strongly-typed experience.

 You can check out the libraries below, each leveraging `Vp.FSharp.Sql` and the relevant ADO.NET provider: